Graduate Diploma in Law, Policy and Government

 |Key to availability of units:|

-Students with a recognised Law degree, take POLS5501 Public Policy (6 points) from Group A, and option units to the value of 18 points from Group B.
+Students with a recognised Law degree, take POLS5501 Public Policy (6 points) and LAWS5260 Intersections of Law, Policy and Government (6 points) from Group A, and option units to the value of 12 points from Group B.

 Applicability of the Student Rules, policies and procedures

 1.(1) The Student Rules apply to students in this course.